MaterializeInc/materialize/doc/user/sql/create-sources.md

 Field | Value
 ------|-----
-message_name | The protobuf message name
+message_name | The protobuf message name.
 regex | A regular expression whose capture groups define the columns of the relation.
-For more detail, see [Regex on file sources](#regex-on-file-sources) n | The number of columns expected in each record of the CSV source. char | The delimiter of the CSV source.
+For more detail, see [Regex on file sources](#regex-on-file-sources). n | The number of columns expected in each record of the CSV source. char | The delimiter of the CSV source.
 ASCII comma by default (`','`).
 This must be an ASCII character; other Unicode code points are not supported. url | The URL of the Confluent schema registry to get schema information from. schema_file_path | The absolute path to a file containing the schema. inline_schema | A string representing the schema.

 ## Streaming source details